hei-isc-ml-stud/w4-isc-ml-MartTave/report/report.typ

 #pagebreak(weak: true)
 #block[
 On those graphs, we can see some features that might be used to split the data.
-We can see some that are unsplittable, as the quality..
+We can see some that are unsplittable, as the quality.

+We can observe some things that we already know too.
+Like that the red wines have a residual sugar very low.
+And that for the whites wine, it depends, some are dry, and other are sweet.

 ]
 #block[